williamzu/shopify-automation/README.md

 # Shopify Automation
 Some tasks performed by the Shopify Admin Interface are not available through the Rest API.
-This project is dedicated do these tasks automatically.
+This project is dedicated to perform these tasks automatically.